team35mazda/Serverless-tutorial/README.md

 Serverless tutorial for AWS Amazon platform

-**Please read "Presentation de la technologie" first and then create your AWS account.**
+**Please read [Presentation de la technologie](https://github.com/team35mazda/Serverless-tutorial/blob/master/Pr%C3%A9sentation%20de%20la%20technologie.pdf) first and then create your AWS account.**

 Video of the tutorial is available at: